 Can you improve your credit score after being bankrupt?

 Responsible use and timely payments can help you down the road to a better credit score.
-Consult from a bankruptcy lawyer in San Diego for yourself so you can get an idea before you file for bankruptcy for you.
+Consult a bankruptcy lawyer in San Diego for yourself so you can get an idea before you file for bankruptcy.
 You can find the best bankruptcy attorney for you with BLC Law Center.

 Rebuilding your credit score

 There are a lot of things that you can do to improve your score after bankruptcy, and the first step is that you can check whether your bankruptcy is filed correctly or not.
 You need to pull your credit reports to check on your bankruptcy debt discharges.
 They should be marked as discharged and show zero balances.

 The next steps include establishing new credit and paying your bills.
 When obtaining new credit, stay within your means.
 Only take on debt that you are financially able to pay off responsibly.
 You should also track your credit reports and credit score regularly.